carolinecerussi/SweetnSpicy/README.md

 #### By Caroline Cerussi

-#### Navigate through Mr.SillyStringz Factory webpage where it is possible to view a list of the current engineers and machines available at the factory.
-You have functionality to add, delete, assign and edit the machine and engineer information.
+#### Website for Pierre's bake shop, that alllows a user to navigate and see the list of flavor and treat options.
+If you login or register an account, you will then also have access to adding your own flavor or treat.

 ## Technologies Used